Lithium Ion (Li-Ion) 18650 Cells

 What is the difference between protected and unprotected 18650 cells for robotics?

-Protected cells have a small integrated circuit (PCB) on the bottom that prevents overcharging, over-discharging, and short circuits.
-Unprotected cells lack this safeguard and are slightly shorter.
-In professional AGV battery packs, unprotected cells are typically used because the protection is handled by a centralized, sophisticated Battery Management System (BMS) covering the whole pack, rather than individual cell circuits.
+Protected cells have a tiny circuit board (PCB) on the bottom that stops overcharging, over-discharging, and shorts.
+Unprotected ones skip this and are a bit shorter.
+In pro AGV packs, unprotected cells are the norm since a central, advanced BMS handles protection for the whole pack.

 How do I calculate the runtime of my robot using 18650 cells?

-First, determine the total capacity of your pack in Amp-Hours (Ah) and the voltage (V) to get Watt-Hours (Wh = V × Ah).
-Then, divide the total Watt-Hours by the average power consumption of your robot in Watts.
-For example, a 500Wh battery pack powering a robot that consumes 50W on average will theoretically last 10 hours, though a safety margin of 20% is recommended.
+First, figure your pack's total capacity in Amp-Hours (Ah) and voltage (V) for Watt-Hours (Wh = V × Ah).
+Then divide total Wh by your robot's average power draw in Watts.
+Say a 500Wh pack on a 50W robot: that's 10 hours theoretically, but build in a 20% safety margin.

 What is "thermal runaway" and how is it prevented in AGVs?

-Thermal runaway is a chain reaction where a cell overheats, causing adjacent cells to fail and potentially catch fire.
-In AGVs, this is prevented through active thermal management (heatsinks or fans), proper spacing between cells, and a BMS with thermal sensors that will cut power if temperatures exceed safe limits (usually 60°C/140°F).
+Thermal runaway is a chain reaction where one cell overheats, taking neighbors down and possibly sparking fire.
+AGVs fight it with active cooling (heatsinks or fans), cell spacing, and a BMS with temp sensors that kills power above safe limits (usually 60°C/140°F).

 Why is the C-Rating important for mobile robots?